Tucson Fat Transfer Surgery Information, Benefits and Risks

 What is involved at a consultation for fat transfers?

 When you come in for your initial consultation, you will meet with both Dr. Maloney and Lindsay, the clinical coordinator.
-Dr. Maloney will examine you to determine if you are a good candidate for the procedure and discuss the different areas fat can be injected.
+Maloney Plastic Surgery is one of the only practices in Tucson, Arizona to offer Vectra 3D (three dimensional) technology to our patients.
+One of the first things we will do at your consultation is use VECTRA imaging technology to take a 3D image of your face or buttocks depending where we are doing the fat transfers.
+The exciting part about the Vectra technology is we can perform “fat transfers” on the 3D image and show you how the operation will look on your face or on your buttocks in 3D!
+You will also be given a user number so you can access your saved images from home to review with your friends and loved ones if you choose.
+We are excited and proud to offer this amazing technology to our patients.
+After Vectra imaging, Dr. Maloney will examine you to determine if you are a good candidate for the procedure.
+He will discuss the different areas fat can be injected.
 Dr. Maloney will determine if your operation can be done in the office or if it needs to be done at the surgery center.
 This will depend on the amount of fat we need to remove and the number of areas we are transferring the fat to.
-He will discuss details of the operation, show you before and after photos, and answer any questions you may have.
+He will discuss details of the operation, show you before and after photos and answer any questions you may have.
 Lindsay will then review surgical fees, financing options and answer additional questions.
 If you choose to have surgery, you will return for another consultation about two weeks prior to your operation.
-At this second appointment, Dr. Maloney will review the surgical plan with you and go through consent forms, take pre-operative photographs and give you your prescriptions.
+At this second appointment Dr. Maloney will review the surgical plan with you as well as go through consent forms, review your Vectra pre-operative photographs and give you your prescriptions.
 Lindsay will go over all of your surgical instructions and give you a packet of information so when you leave this appointment you are ready for surgery.

 How do I prepare for fat transfers?